koskev/csc.nvim/README.md

 ## License

+## TODOs:
-TODO: add license
+- TODO: add license
-TODO: do versioning
+- TODO: do versioning
-TODO: confirm installation instructions
+- TODO: confirm installation instructions
+- TODO: make it so this can be installed as a dependency of nvim-cmp